Topic: Company Culture

 About The Speakers:

-Senior Researcher, O.C.
+Principal Researcher, O.C.
 Tanner Institute

-Cristen is a senior researcher and sociologist at O.C.
-Tanner, who specializes in the study of social inequalities as well as qualitative and quantitative research methods.
+Cristen is a principal researcher and sociologist at O.C.
+Tanner who specializes in the study of social inequalities as well as qualitative and quantitative research methods.
 As part of the O.C.
-Tanner Institute, Cristen’s research focuses on workplace culture and the employee experience using a social science lens.
+Tanner Institute and the Research Center of Excellence, Cristen’s work focuses on the employee experience and workplace culture using a social science lens.

-Senior Researcher, O.C.
+Principal Researcher, O.C.
 Tanner Institute

-Cristen is a senior researcher and sociologist at O.C.
-Tanner, who specializes in the study of social inequalities as well as qualitative and quantitative research methods.
+Cristen is a principal researcher and sociologist at O.C.
+Tanner who specializes in the study of social inequalities as well as qualitative and quantitative research methods.
 As part of the O.C.
-Tanner Institute, Cristen’s research focuses on workplace culture and the employee experience using a social science lens.
+Tanner Institute and the Research Center of Excellence, Cristen’s work focuses on the employee experience and workplace culture using a social science lens.

 Daniel PattersonDaniel Patterson